College Students And Stress: Learning To Cope

 • Feeling overwhelmed

-• Experiencing a reduced desire to participate in hobbies or activities you once enjoyed
+• A reduced desire to participate in hobbies or activities you once enjoyed

-For many college students, going to university might be the first time they are genuinely living away from friends, family and the home that has been familiar to them for so long.
-Everything might feel new—the food, the environment, the people and the living arrangements.
+For many college students, going to university is the first time they are living away from friends, family, and the home that has been familiar to them for so long.
+Everything might feel new: the food, the environment, the people, and the living arrangements.

 When stress or the newness of it all overwhelms you, you may want to go to a close friend or family member for support.
 If those people are no longer near you, you might consider calling them on the phone or speaking via video chat.
-While this physical separation can be tough during the first few months for some, having someone available to you virtually (or on “speed dial”) can help the transition to feel more approachable.
+While this physical separation can be tough during the first few months, having someone available to you virtually may help the transition feel more manageable.

-If you’re looking for a sense of familiarity, it might help to fill your new space—whether it’s a dorm room, apartment or a common house—with mementos from home.
-You can decorate your bed with your favorite blanket from home, cover your walls with photos of friends and family or spray a fragrance that promotes nostalgia.
+If you’re looking for a sense of familiarity, it might help to fill your new space—whether it’s a dorm room, apartment, or a common house—with mementos from home.
+You can decorate your bed with your favorite blanket, cover your walls with photos of friends and family, and spray a fragrance that promotes nostalgia.
 This way, your surroundings might not feel as unfamiliar.

-Working a part or full-time job to pay for tuition
+Working a part-time or full-time job to pay for tuition

-The cost of university has been on an upward trend for the last 20 years, according to recent details.
-While some people may receive help from family, many students might face tuition costs alone.
-This can mean they need to pick up a part-time or full-time job on top of their classes, which can be stressful for some.
-Moving out of your parents' house also means you may have many more bills to pay.
-Food, electricity, recreation and textbooks can be common ones to consider in a college student’s budget.
+The cost of college in the US has been on the rise for the last 20 years, according to recent details.
+While some college students are able to receive financial help from family, many students face tuition costs and costs of living alone.
+This can mean they need to pick up a part-time or full-time job on top of their classes, which can be stressful.

 Getty/AnnaStills